MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 It is unlikely you need to allow any outbound SMB to the internet unless you require it as part of a public cloud offering.
 If you are using Azure Files SMB, use a VPN for outbound VPN traffic.
 By using a VPN, you restrict the outbound traffic to the required service IP ranges.
-For more information on Azure Cloud and Office 365 IP address ranges see:
+For more information about Azure Cloud and Office 365 IP address ranges, see:
 - Azure IP ranges and service tags: [public cloud](https://www.microsoft.com/en-us/download/details.aspx?id=56519),[US government cloud](https://www.microsoft.com/en-us/download/details.aspx?id=57063), [Germany cloud](https://www.microsoft.com/en-us/download/details.aspx?id=57064), and [China cloud](https://www.microsoft.com/en-us/download/details.aspx?id=57064).
 The JSON files are updated weekly and include versioning both for the full file and each individual service tag.
-The *AzureCloud* tag provides the IP ranges for the cloud (Public, US government, Germany, or China) and is broken out by region within that cloud.
+The *AzureCloud* tag provides the IP ranges for the cloud (Public, US government, Germany, or China) and is grouped by region within that cloud.
 Service tags in the file will increase as Azure services are added.
 - [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).

 ## Inventory SMB usage and shares

-By inventorying your network's SMB traffic, you get an understanding of traffic that is occurring and can determine if it is necessary.
+By inventorying your network's SMB traffic, you get an understanding of traffic that is occurring and can determine if it's necessary.

 Use the following checklist of questions to help identify unnecessary SMB traffic.

 For server endpoints:

-1. Which server endpoints require inbound SMB access to perform their role?
+1. Which server endpoints require inbound SMB access to do their role?
 Do they need inbound access from all clients, certain networks, or certain nodes?
 1. Of the remaining server endpoints, is inbound SMB access necessary?